 Live Stream Back Up

 When establishing a backup stream, most options will utilize the RTMP stream key or Video URL to embed your video stream into the Event Space.
-This will allow your attendees to stay within your Virtual Space and grant them access to additional engagement features such as live polls, chat, and Q&A.
+This will allow your attendees to stay within your Event Space and will grant them access to additional engagement features such as live polls, chat, and Q&A.